eduNEXT/tutor-contrib-edunext-distro/README.md

 The command will check the configuration for:

-- Packages, ending whit _DPKG
+- Packages, ending with _DPKG
 - OPENEDX_EXTRA_PIP_REQUIREMENTS
 - DISTRO_THEMES
 - Theme settings like DISTRO_THEMES_NAME, DISTRO_THEME_DIRS and DISTRO_THEMES_ROOT